-A regular meeting of the Board of Directors of the Orange County Sanitation District was called to order by Board Chairman David Shawver on March 25, 2020 at 6:04 p.m. in the Administration Building.
-Director Richard Murphy delivered the invocation and led the Pledge of Allegiance.
-Chair Shawver announced that the meeting was held telephonically in accordance with the Governor's Executive Order No. N-29-20, due to the Coronavirus Pandemic (COVID-19).
+A special meeting of the Steering Committee of the Orange County Sanitation District was called to order by Board Chairman David Shawver on Wednesday, March 18, 2020 at 12:05 p.m. in the Administration Building of the Orange County Sanitation District.
+Chair Shawver stated that the meeting was being held telephonically in accordance with the Governor's Executive Order No. N-29-20, due to the Coronavirus Pandemic (COVID-19).